 - Toilet Positioning: Using the right posture on the toilet can make bowel movements easier.
 Watch this video for tips.

-- Helpful Guides: POGP Good Bowel Health and POGP Improving Your Bowel Health.
+- Helpful Guides: POGP Good Bowel Health and POGP Improving Your Bowel Function.

 Faecal Incontinence

 Faecal incontinence is when there is an unwanted leakage of stool or wind from the back passage.
-It can be an extremely distressing condition that can be made worse by diarrhoea.
-It can happen without warning or can be associated with an urge to move your bowel but an inability to make it to the toilet on time.
+It can be a distressing condition that can be made worse by diarrhoea.
+It can happen without warning or can be associated with an urge to move your bowels but an inability to make it to the toilet on time.

 What Can Help:

-- Anal Sphincter Exercises: Strengthening the muscles around the back passage can improve control.
+- Pelvic Floor Muscle Exercises: Strengthening the muscles around the back passage can improve control.

 - Healthy Diet: Make sure you’re eating enough fibre to keep stools well-formed.